Flooding

 The RACGP’s Flooding and its impact fact sheet provides information on health risk factors and mitigation strategies during floods including communicable disease, physical health impacts, mental health effects and risk to infrastructure.

 Practices affected by floods may have significant infrastructure damage, which can impact patient records management and their ability to access equipment for the provision of safe care.
-The RACGP Standards require accredited practices to support patients during adverse events, particularly regarding the storage of patient records and privacy principles.
+Indicator C3.3►A of the Standards accredited practices to support patients during adverse events, particularly regarding the storage of patient records and privacy principles.
 Further information on applying for accreditation extensions can be found here.